uliana1one/KeyPass/docs/integration.md

 ### From v0.x to v1.0

-1. Update package name from `keypass-login-sdk` to `@keypass/login-sdk`
-2. Update error handling to use new error types
+1. Update error handling to use new error types
-3. Implement new session management
+2. Implement new session management
-4. Update verification service configuration
+3. Update verification service configuration
-5. Update wallet connection handling
+4. Update wallet connection handling

 ## Support